patrick-crawford/WEB422-Backup/notes/angular-testing-intro.md

   expect(greetingElement.textContent).toEqual('Hello');
 });
 ```
 However, you will notice that the "textContent" property is highlighted red.
-This is because our **greetingElement** isn't actually a DOM Node, but actually a **debugElement** (ie, fixture.debugElement).
+This is because our **greetingElement** isn't  a DOM Node, but actually a **debugElement** (ie, fixture.debugElement).
 To gain access to the native DOM node, we simply update the expectation to include the **nativeElement** property:

 ```js
 it('The "greeting" must read: "Hello"',()=>{